-Eric McArthur ©
+Eric McArthur MBE ©

 Beekeepers visiting a local apiary to share best practice.